hugegraph/toplingdb/README.md

 User level timestamp on key | TOPLINGDB_WITH_TIMESTAMP Wide Columns | TOPLINGDB_WITH_WIDE_COLUMNS
 fabricated features for read | TOPLINGDB_WITH_FABRICATED_COMPLEXITY

-**Note**: Dynamic creation of ColumnFamily is not supported by SidePlugin

 To enable these features, add `-D${MACRO_NAME}` to var `EXTRA_CXXFLAGS`, such as build ToplingDB for java with dynamic ColumnFamily:
 ```